sileola/Max-Test/DOCUMENTATION.md

 ## TASK: TO SET UP A CI PIPELINE ON A TODO APP USING GITHUB ACTIONS
 ___

-Overview: This task is aimed a configuring a GitHub Actions workflow that can build and test  a ToDo application written with Nodejs.
+Overview: This task is aimed at configuring a GitHub Actions workflow that can build and test  a ToDo application written with Nodejs.
 The workflow will also test for the integrity of the application.

 The entire workflow is shown in the image below: